Making The News This Week

 No portion of Hispanic Link Weekly Report may be reproduced or broadcast in any form without advance permission.

-CORPORATE CLASSIFIEDS: Ad rates 90 cents per word.
-Display ads are $45 per column inch.
-If placed by Tuesday, ad will run in Weekly Reports mailed Friday of the same week.
+CORPORATE CLASSIFIED: Ad rates are 75 cents per word.
+Display ads are $35 per column inch.
+Adsplacedby Tuesday will .run in Weekly Reports mailed Friday of same week.
+Multiple use rates on request.